CMPUT301W24T57/holos-Project/README.md

 - Storing Profile Creation data on Firebase
 - Barbones Attendee Dashboard
 - Drawer Menu within the Attendee Dashboard
+- ViewAllEvents Activity (not integrated with Firebase yet)
+- EditProfile Activity (Not implemented with Firebase yet)

 Here are images that show what this build contains: